-“HOW COULD YOU?!
-I AM VIENNA’S GREATEST COMPOSER!
-I’ve written music that has defied the laws of music!
-YET YOU TOOK AWAY MY GIFT?!”
+“How could you?!
+I am Vienna’s greatest composer!
+I’ve written music that defied the laws of convention!
+Yet you took away my gift?!”
 Ludwig shouted at the mirror.
-He picked his wine glass up and angrily tossed it against the wall, shattering next to the mirror.
+He picked up his wine glass and angrily tossed it against the wall, shattering next to the mirror.

 Ludwig held his ears and roared in rage, the ringing seemed louder than usual while the Schattenmann laughed.
-The image began to swirl and the Schattenmann disappeared back into the mirror.
+The image began to swirl and the hooded figure disappeared back into the mirror.